Rahul is a video game addict. Some of his favorite games are "Red Dead Redemption 2" and "The Witcher 3."

-Developed by Dontnod Entertainment and published by Square Enix, Life is Strange is an episodic adventure game, comprising 5 episodes, released over the course of 10 months throughout 2015.
-It starts off slowly in the first episode, focusing on introducing the player to the characters and story.
+Developed by Dontnod Entertainment and published by Square Enix, Life is Strange is an episodic adventure game, comprising of five "episodes," released over the course of 10 months, throughout 2015.
+It starts off slowly in the first episode, focusing on introducing the player to the characters and storyline.
 The plot picks up the pace from the second season and doesn’t let up till the end.

-Part of the reason it‘s so popular is the way your choices impact the game.
-Your decisions matter here.
-It’s one of the very few games where your choices have real consequences and not an illusion of it.
+Part of the reason it‘s so popular is that your choices impact the game.
+It’s one of the very few games where your choices have real consequences and not an illusion of them.

 I will cut to the chase.
-Since you have stumbled upon this piece, I assume you have already played this game and are looking for something else to fill the Life is Strange shaped hole in your heart.
-To that end, I have compiled a list of some similar games to Life is Strange.
+Since you have come across this piece, I assume you have already played this game and are looking for something else to fill the Life Is Strange shaped-hole in your heart.
+To that end, I have compiled a list of some games similar to Life Is Strange.
 Take a look.